 The number of new confirmed COVID-19 cases has decreased by a large margin across the country.
 The new confirmed case counts in Daegu and Gyeongsangbuk-do Province, which have accounted for a large portion of the total, have also significantly dwindled.
 By contrast, the number of patients who have fully recovered has swelled, reducing the number of those who need treatment in isolation.
 Barring an unforeseen situation, this pace is expected to quicken further.
-Accordingly, our confidence that we can prevail over the COVID-19 epidemic is growing, and the international community is assessing our quarantine system highly and showing increasing interest.
+Accordingly, our confidence that we can prevail over the COVID-19 epidemic is growing, and the international community is assessing our infectious disease prevention and control system highly and showing increasing interest.

 Despite this encouraging trend, we still cannot feel at ease because sporadic, small infection clusters continue to spring up.
 Particularly in the Seoul metropolitan area, the mass infection cases at a call center, church, hospital and cyber cafe are keeping us from lowering our guard even the slightest bit.
 Our approach from now onward is all the more important.